A Religious ‘Time Capsule’

 Within the graveyard stands the Edderton Pictish Cross Slab dating to the 9th century AD.
 It is made of sandstone, stands six feet three inches high, and is carved in high relief on both sides.

-The Church is open for viewing from April to September, between 2pm – 4pm on the first and third Saturday of each month.
+The Church is open for viewing from April to September inclusive, between 2pm – 4.30pm on the first and third Saturdays of each month.